 How to Develop These 7 Self-Management Skills?

 This is a common phrase or resolution to take at the beginning of every year.
 But not many people can live up to this oath (guilty).
-However, because you are here, we will assume that being organized is your resolution this year.
+However, because you are here, we will assume that being organized or improving self-management skills is your resolution this year.

 Developing self-management skills is going to reward you every step of the way.
 From being highly productive in the workplace to being reliable and cherished in your personal life, honing self-management skills can completely transform your life.